karlskidmore/SAM-AWS-IPs-to-SGs-to-ENIs/README.md

 ## Test Event

 In the events directory of this repo is an `events.json` file containing an example notification from the AmazonIpSpaceChanged topic.
 This can be use to test the function manually in the AWS Lambda console or in a development environment (e.g. sam local).
-It can also be used whenever there is a need to re-run the function outside of being invoked by notifications from the AmazonIpSpaceChanged topic, such as when the list of regions or ports needs to be changed and actioned before AWS' next update.
+It can also be used whenever there is a need to re-run the function outside of being invoked by notifications from the AmazonIpSpaceChanged topic, such as when the list of regions or ports needs to be changed, or when there are newly tagged ENIs to associate SGs to.

 When the test is executed it will typically report an `MD5 Mismatch` error (in the logs) -- this is expected as whenever AWS IP address spaces change this hash will also change.
 Simply update the event configuration in the AWS Lambda console with the new hash reported in the error log and retry the test.

----

 # Background